dsalzedon/dashboard.github.io/README.md

-# Invernadero Autmatizado
+# Automated Greenhouse

-Codigo para el invernadero automatizado yendo por partes para su completo funcionamiento.

-## Hasta el momento:

-- [x] prende la bomba de agua de acuerdo al nivel de humedad del suelo
-- [x] se mantiene en standby, revisa los sensores y vuelve a su modo de bajo consumo de energia
-- [x] manda las variables a la nube para ser obtenidas por los graficos en la web
-- [x] funciona el sensor del ambiente
+Dashboard for an automated indoor greenhouse with Photon Particle IoT

 ## TODO:
+- [x] Ambient sensor working
+- [x] Turn on water pump when soil humidity level is low
+- [x] Get into stand by mode for a low power mode, turn on after 2 mins
+- [x] Send the sensor's values to the cloud for them to be plot
+- [ ] Water level sensor
-- [ ] sensor de nivel de agua
+- [ ] UV level sensor
-- [ ] mandar info de "momento en que se activo la bomba de agua"
-- [ ] mandar info de temperatura y humedad al momento de activar la bomab de agua
+- [ ] Send time at which the water pump turns on
+- [ ] Send the exact levels from humidity and temperature sensors at turning the water pump on
-- [ ] funcion para desactivar el standby
+- [ ] Stop the standby from the web
-- [ ] funcion para activar la bomba de agua desde la web
+- [ ] Turn the water pump from the web